This topic provides answers to frequently asked questions about Object Storage Service (OSS).

 - What data encryption methods does OSS provide?

 Server-side encryption: When you upload an object to a bucket for which server-side encryption is enabled, OSS encrypts the object and stores the encrypted object.
 When you download the encrypted object from OSS, OSS automatically decrypts the object and returns the decrypted object.
 A header is added in the response to indicate that the object is encrypted on the OSS server.
 For more information about server-side encryption, see Server-side encryption.

 Client-side encryption: Before you upload an object to a bucket, the object is encrypted on the local client.
 For more information about client-side encryption, see Client-side encryption.

 - How do I prevent data stored in buckets from being accidentally deleted or overwritten?

 OSS allows you to configure versioning for a bucket to protect objects stored in the bucket.
-After you enable versioning for a bucket, objects that are overwritten or deleted in the bucket are saved as previous versions.
+After you enable versioning for a bucket, data that is overwritten or deleted in the bucket is saved as a previous version.
 You can use versioning to recover a previous version of an object that is accidentally overwritten or deleted.
 For more information about versioning, see Overview.

 - What is a retention policy?